-Xtra, our weekly Toronto local paper, ended print publications in February 2015, but DailyXtra will continue to provide daily LGBT news, current events, commentary, listings, travel articles and more, online.
-For a full list of our 229 DXT destinations see Gay Travel Guides.
+Xtra, our weekly Toronto local paper, ended print publications in February 2015, but DailyXtra continues to provide daily LGBT news, current events, commentary, listings, travel articles and more, online.
+For a full list of our 230 DXT cities/destinations, in 50 countries around the world, see Gay Travel Guides.

 Now Toronto Magazine is a local general public lifestyle and listings resource.
 The official Toronto city website lists services, resources, recreational and cultural facilities and other area attractions.